Swift Justice: Premise and characters

 A detective drama, Swift Justice follows Mac Swift (James McCaffrey), a former United States Navy SEAL who joins the New York City Police Department (NYPD).
 He is aided by his best friend and partner, Detective Randall Patterson (Gary Dourdan), but is frequently reprimanded by his police sergeant father Al Swift (Len Cariou) and other superiors, including Andrew Coffin (Giancarlo Esposito).
-The pilot episode focuses on Mac's attempts to arrest a man (Skipp Sudduth) who runs a prostitution ring as part of a honey trap involving extortion, drugs, and credit card information.
+The pilot episode focuses on Mac's attempts to arrest a man (Skipp Sudduth) who runs a prostitution ring as part of a honey trap involving extortion, drugs, and credit card fraud.
 For the case, he collaborates with a prostitute, Annie (Kim Dickens), and becomes romantically involved with her.
 She turned to the profession to pay for her college tuition and her mother's nursing home bills.
 When Annie is murdered, Mac's behavior becomes increasingly erratic and violent, leading to his termination from the police department at the end of the pilot.

-In subsequent episodes, Mac works as a private investigator who assists those "denied [help] because of the rules of conventional law enforcement".
+In subsequent episodes, Mac works as a private investigator who assists those "denied [help] because of the rules of conventional law enforcement."
 He helps people by improving their chances against criminals in court, rather than by vigilantism.
 Portrayed as experienced with computers, Mac is financially stable due to royalty payments from software he has developed.
 He sets up an email address to receive messages from his clients.
 According to a publicity note from United Paramount Network (UPN), Mac relies on "technology, intellect, charisma[,] and muscle" to solve cases.
-The network promoted the character as "a true crime fighter of the technology-driven 90's".
+The network promoted the character as "a true crime fighter of the technology-driven 90's."
 Throughout the season, Randall provides information about cases to Mac.
 Al is demoted from being a beat officer to working at a desk.

 Storylines include a rock singer who is denied a divorce from her abusive husband, a woman whose son is kidnapped by her ex-husband, and a man who ties up and tortures his victims by driving them with golf balls.
 Guest appearances include Jennifer Garner, Drea de Matteo, and Ice-T. Many commentators noted the show's use of violence, particularly that the pilot's opening sequence involves nine deaths.
 Despite its frequent inclusion of violent scenes, the show does not show blood or gore.
-Critics compared the violence in Swift Justice to the crime drama The Equalizer and the 1988 action movie Die Hard, and the Orlando Sentinels Hal Boedeker identified it as an "urban western".
+Critics compared the violence in Swift Justice to the crime drama The Equalizer and the 1988 action movie Die Hard, and the Orlando Sentinels Hal Boedeker identified it as an "urban western."
 Co-creator and executive producer Dick Wolf likened the series to "Batman without the mask", and characterized its tone as politically incorrect.
 He based Mac on the gunfighter Paladin from Have Gun – Will Travel and compared his friendship with Randall to Martin Riggs' partnership with Roger Murtaugh in the Lethal Weapon films.